utkarsh032/Complete-Backend-Course/README.md

 3. Make your changes and commit: `git commit -m 'Add feature'`
 4. Push to the branch: `git push origin feature-branch`
 5. Submit a pull request

 ---

-✅ This README file accurately describes your backend architecture with clear details on the endpoints, schema, and future improvements.
-Let me know if you want any more modifications! 🚀
+✅ This README now reflects the latest changes, including **workflow automation** and the subscription management enhancements.
+Let me know if you need further modifications or clarifications! 🚀

----